global-input/global-input-web/README.md

 The global-input-web is a ReactJS web application, that contains a set example RectJS components that uses the [global-input-message](https://github.com/global-input/global-input-message) JavaScript library.

-The [global-input-message](https://github.com/global-input/global-input-message) is a JavaScript library for transfering data between applications using the end-to-end encryption via the [Global Input WebSocket server](https://github.com/global-input/global-input-node).
+The [global-input-message](https://github.com/global-input/global-input-message) is a JavaScript library for transfering data between applications using end-to-end encryption via the [Global Input WebSocket server](https://github.com/global-input/global-input-node).
 The JavaScript library is available at:

 [https://github.com/global-input/global-input-message](https://github.com/global-input/global-input-message)